 Frankie Cordero’s mother and magician/clown father supported his early love of theater, VHS filmmaking, and a lifelong dream to work with the Muppets™ one day.

 Stephanie D’Abruzzo joined Sesame Street in Season 25.
 Since then, she has performed Elizabeth, Lulu, and Curly Bear, as well as hundreds of other characters on the Street.

 Ryan Dillon is the Sesame Street Muppet performer of everyone’s favorite furry red monster, Elmo.

 Stacey Gordon (Julia)

-Stacey Gordon operates Puppet Pie, an art studio in the heart of Phoenix, and has the honor of performing one of Sesame Street’s newest friends, Julia, a curious 4-year-old girl with autism.
+Stacey Gordon is a puppeteer from Phoenix, AZ.
+She operates Puppet Pie, an art studio in the heart of Phoenix, and has the honor of performing Sesame Street’s Julia, a curious 4-year-old girl with autism.

 Eric Jacobson (Oscar the Grouch, Bert, Grover)

 Eric Jacobson is an Emmy-nominated performer who began his career as a puppeteer on Sesame Street in 1994.